 The high jump and pole vault pits from UCS feature vinyl material equivalent to 37oz, three densities of foam, VTX 1000 Velcro stystem, Angulax 3000 Design, and a standard 2″ top pad delivers safety and durability.

 Lannigan Field has the ability to change the direction of the events to maximize performance and the best wind.
 Also, lights have been installed for the first time at Lannigan Field to allow for increased availability for both meets and practice.
+Beneath the infield is a subsurface 187,025 gallon cistern that collects rainwater, mitigating stormwater runoff while also providing a source of water that can be used for irrigating the field above.

 For athletes and spectators alike, Lannigan Field provides an ideal environment for a team as successful as the Cavaliers.